avnet-iotconnect/avnet-iotc-mtb-psoc-edge-rm/README.md

 - Cough
 - Alarm

-Additional models perfrom different ML model detections with various board sensors:
+Additional models perform different ML model detections with various board sensors:
 - Radar Gestures Model - Recognizes hand gestures in front of the board.
-- Direction of Arrival (Audio) - Detects audio arrival direction via the microphone array on the board.
+- Direction of Arrival (Audio) - Not supported at the moment.
-- Fall Detection - Uses acelerometer data from the BMI270 sensor to detect a person falling, while the board is attached to the person's wrist.
+- Fall Detection - Uses accelerometer data from the BMI270 sensor to detect a person falling, while the board is attached to the person's wrist.

 Pre-trained models that are ready for production, referred to as "Ready Models," can be found on the [Imagimob Ready Model Landing Page](https://www.imagimob.com/ready-models).
 These models, when deployed on a device, are intended specifically for testing purposes and come with a limited number of inferences.